 Question Answer Marks 3(b) Describe two ways the welfare state helps individuals in modern industrial societies.
-4 Possible answers: welfare states redistribute wealth via taxation, taking more money from the richer members of society and using this to fund initiatives and benefits for the poorer members; old age pensions are a feature of welfare states and these give financial support to individuals when they retire from work and their income is thereby diminished; many welfare states provide unemployment benefit which gives some financial protection to workers if they lose their jobs in an economic downturn; many welfare states provide a health service which may be free at the point of delivery - this ensures that all citizens have access to medicine and treatment if they need it; free education is a feature of welfare states which enables those who would otherwise be unable to educate their children to send them to school and this enhances life chances; some welfare systems provide affordable social housing when otherwise poorer people would struggle to pay for good quality housing; some welfare states provide support to disabled people to allow them to maintain a basic standard of living e.g. medical aids, benefits or job opportunities etc.; any other reasonable response.
-One mark for each way correctly identified (up to a maximum of two).
-One mark for each way that is developed (up to a maximum of two).
+4 Possible answers: welfare states redistribute wealth via taxation, taking more money from the richer members of society and using this to fund initiatives and benefits for the poorer members; old age pensions are a feature of welfare states and these give financial support to individuals when they retire from work and their income is thereby diminished; many welfare states provide unemployment benefit which gives some financial protection to workers if they lose their jobs in an economic downturn; many welfare states provide a health service which may be free at the point of delivery - this ensures that all citizens have access to medicine and treatment if they need it; free education is a feature of welfare states which enables those who would otherwise be unable to educate their children to send them to school and this enhances life chances; some welfare states provide alfordable social housing when otherwise poorer people would struggle to pay for good quality housing; some welfare states provide of living e.g. medical aids, benefits or job opportunities etc.; any other reasonable response.

-Question Answer Marks 3(c) Possible answers: • Marxists argue that the ruling class use the power of the media to persuade the working class that immigrants and ethnic minorities are the cause of unemployment whereas this is due to the workings of the capitalist system; • racist stereotypes depict some ethnic minorities as more liable to engage in deviant and criminal behaviour, thus they may be seen as a threat to society and become targeted by the agencies of formal social control; • in multicultural societies some ethnic groups are scapegoated as 'terrorists' and may suffer prejudice and discrimination because of this, or are blamed for taking the jobs of the ethnic majority in times of recession; • New Right sociologists link some poorer ethnic minorities with an underclass mentality, blaming their culture and values for poverty instead of unjust social policies which lead to social exclusion; • some ethnic minorities may be subject to scapegoating in employment e.g. immigrants' ethnic minorities; • some ethnic minorities may be subjected to an ethnocentric curriculum which effectively scapegoats them as a minority; • any other reasonable response.
-6 6 Band 0 [0 marks] No creditworthy response.
+Question Answer Marks 3(c) Explain how some ethnic minority groups are scapegoated in society.
+Possible answers: Marxists argue that the ruling class use the power of the media to persuade the working class that immigrants and ethnic minorities are the cause of unemployment whereas this is due to the workings of the capitalist system; racist stereotypes depict some ethnic minorities as more liable to engage in deviant and criminal behaviour, thus they may be seen as a threat to society and become targeted by the agencies of formal social control; in multicultural societies some ethnic groups are scapegoated as 'terrorists' and may suffer prejudice and discrimination because of this, or are blamed for taking the jobs of the ethnic minorities with an underclass mentality, blaming their culture and values for poverty instead of unjust social policies which lead to social exclusion; some ethnic minorities may be subject to an ethnocentric curriculum which effectively scapegoats them as a minority; 6 Band 0 [0 marks] No creditworthy response.
 Band 1 [1-3 marks] Answers in this band will show only a limited awareness of the question.
 Responses may be short and un/underdeveloped.
 At the bottom of the band (1 mark), expect one weak point.
 Higher in the band (2-3 marks), candidates may offer more than one weak point, but there may be a tendency towards simplistic answers, engaging with sociological ideas without using sociological language.
 Band 2 [4-6 marks] Answers in this band will have clear and accurate explanation, showing good sociological knowledge and understanding.
 Sociological terms and concepts should be expected and explained.
 At the bottom of the band, the range of points covered may be narrow or lack detail.
 Higher in the band, answers will cover more than one point in a well-developed way or cover several points in less detail.